MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

 Follow these steps to run the validation script:

 1. Generate a new VM running on Windows Server 2022 or 2019 within the chosen subnet for the SCOM managed instance creation.
 Sign in to the VM and configure its DNS server to use the same DNS server IP that you plan to use during the creation of the SCOM managed instance.
 If the test VM is already created by Operations Manager admin, then use the test VM.
-For example, see the following to set the DNS server IP:
+For example, see the following screenshot to set the DNS server IP.

      :::image type="DNS server IP" source="media/scom-managed-instance-self-verification-of-steps/dns-server-ip.png" alt-text="Screenshot that shows the DNS server IP.":::

 1. Download the validation script to the test VM and extract.
 It consists of five files:
-     - Readme.txt
+     - `Readme.txt`
-     - ScomValidation.ps1
+     - `ScomValidation.ps1`
-     - RunValidationAsSCOMAdmin.ps1
+     - `RunValidationAsSCOMAdmin.ps1`
-     - RunValidationAsActiveDirectoryAdmin.ps1
+     - `RunValidationAsActiveDirectoryAdmin.ps1`
-     - RunValidationAsNetworkAdmin.ps1
+     - `RunValidationAsNetworkAdmin.ps1`

-1. Follow the steps mentioned in the Readme.txt file to run `RunValidationAsActiveDirectoryAdmin.ps1`.
+1. Follow the steps mentioned in the `Readme.txt` file to run `RunValidationAsActiveDirectoryAdmin.ps1`.
 Make sure to fill in the settings value in `RunValidationAsActiveDirectoryAdmin.ps1` with applicable values before you run it.

    ```powershell
    # $settings = @{